Choosing the right license type for your arivis software

 Soft Vs Hard Licenses

-• Soft Licenses are attached to a specific computer.
+• Soft Licenses are linked to a specific computer.
 This is the default configuration.
-They are configured at the time of installation by use of an activation key, which, once activated, locks the license to a specific machine.
-Because of this they cannot be lost or misplaced easily.
-If you want/need to change the computer you use the license on, the software license utility allows users to deactivate the license from one machine and reactivate it on another.
+The license is configured at the time of installation by use of an activation key, which, once activated, locks the license to a specific machine.

 Local Vs Floating Licenses